NCAR/H5Z-SPERR/README.md

 | 2             | Fixed peak signal-to-noise ratio (PSNR) | 0.0 < quality |
 | 3             | Fixed point-wise error (PWE)            | 0.0 < quality |

+In addition, the rank order needs to be swapped sometimes to achieve the best compression.
+For example, if a 2D slice of dimensions `64 x 128` has the dim=128 rank being the fastest varying rank, then this slice needs a "rank order swap" to achieve the best compression.
+In general, given dimensions of `NX x NY x NZ`, we want the `X` rank to be varying the fastest, and the `Z` rank to be varying the slowest.

 The HDF5 libraries takes in these compression parameters as one or more 32-bit `unsigned int` values, which are named `cd_values[]` in most HDF5 routines.
 In the case of `H5Z-SPERR`, there is exactly one `unsigned int` used to carry this information.